Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 M: The dream of a happy future with family, with children in Ukraine adds stubbornness.
 I won't say faith — but definitely stubbornness, even when your hands are completely down.

 A: Stubbornness comes from the environment — friends, military, volunteers.
-They hold on very strongly.
-Sometimes you think you can't cope, but you look at your surroundings — how can I let them down?
+They hold you up very strongly.
+Sometimes you think you can't handle it, but you look at your surroundings — how can I let them down?
 Everyone is struggling.
 You can take a break.
 But they don't let me down — and I can't let them down.

-M: And we give each other faith and stubbornness :)
+M: And we add faith and stubbornness to each other :)

-“Sometimes you think you can't cope, but you look at your surroundings — how can I let them down?”
+“Sometimes you think you can't handle it, but you look at your surroundings — how can I let them down?”

 What artifacts are always with you and help you hold on?

-M: These are our dogs — Vasilina (mine) and Lilu (Alina's).
+M: These are our dogs — Vasylina (mine) and Lilu (Alina's).
 Our friends who are always by our side, in all trips.
 Even on the worst days, you get out of bed because you need to take them for a walk.
-They bring life.
+They add life.
 Once we brought a cart here, and returned back on Intercity.
-Vasilina politely traveled with us :)
+Vasylina politely rode with us :)

 A: Mine has only been with me for 3 months, but Lilu has already been everywhere.
 Wherever we go — she goes too.